 Narrative on using engagement tools in practice based on practical experience of using them

-For all countries—from those with limited experience in engagement and collaboration (and/or limited resources) to those on the other end of these spectra—project and program management tools can help organizations (including regulators) structure and execute their engagement with stakeholders and users.
-No matter which tool is chosen, the key to valuable engagement is investing the time, energy, and thought into how best to engage stakeholders and following through on that engagement for the duration of a project or program.
+For all countries—from those with limited experience in engagement and collaboration (and/or limited resources) to those on the other end of these spectra—project and programme management tools can help organizations (including regulators) structure and execute their engagement with stakeholders and users.
+No matter which tool is chosen, the key to valuable engagement is investing the time, energy, and thought into how best to engage stakeholders and following through on that engagement for the duration of a project or programme.
 Often, engagement fails if the investment is seen as a short- rather than long-term relationship.

 The Australian Government’s recommended five-step model for engagement is a good starting point for considering how a regulator could engage with developers of AI health products and services.
 In this model, engagement starts with thinking through the purpose of engagement (based on what it is hoped to achieve) and identifying relevant stakeholders.
 When planning out the different levels of engagement with stakeholders, it is recommended to map out existing relationships and to define the type of engagement and relationship that is needed with the stakeholder (and what type of relationship they would be open to having).
 For example, a digital health developer building an app to support parents with children above a healthy weight may find the primary health body is an influential stakeholder because it sets policies around managing children’s weight.
 However, it is not a body with whom the developer of the app needs to engage regularly, so the developer may only “inform” the health body of the project.
 Contrarily, a developer will want to work with parents of children above a healthy weight to co-design the app and ensure it fits their needs.
 It would, therefore, be important for the developer to “collaborate” with a representative group of parents and establish two-way/multi-way communication and shared learning and decision-making over the course of the project.

-Another similar approach for making sure that stakeholders are provided with the right information at the right time and using the optimal communication channels is outlined by the leading product development software company Atlass.
+Another similar approach for making sure that stakeholders are provided with the right information at the right time and using the optimal communication channels is outlined by the leading product development software company Atlassian.
 Within the stakeholder communication “play,” importance is placed on who the stakeholders are, the desired method of communication, and the frequency of communication.
 For example, for an internal government project developing a digital health product, there will be internal stakeholders (like funders of the project and policy leads) and external stakeholders (like leading academics).
-The communications plan should outline how each stakeholder group will be addressed (email, face-to-face conversations, video call, and/or social media) and how often there were will be contact with the stakeholder group (daily, fortnightly, and/or yearly) based on what the relationship with the stakeholder brings to the overall goals (information sharing, co-design, and/or quality assurance).
+The communications plan should outline how each stakeholder group will be addressed (email, face-to-face conversations, video call, and/or social media) and how often there were will be contact with the stakeholder group (daily, fortnightly, and/or yearly) based on what the relationship with the stakeholder brings to the overall goals (i.e., information sharing, co-design, and/or quality assurance).
 This plan can then be mapped out in a simple table (example headings: method, audience/stakeholder, content to share, why, and frequency) for the whole development team to follow.

 Narrative positioning the regulator as a partner in the development process